-1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

-7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

-9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.

-10. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

-2. Complete necessary pre/in service training based on the service plan.

-3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
-The other staff member must meet the requirements in the certificate section above.
+- 1. Be at least 18 years of age. - 2.
+Complete necessary pre/in service training based on the service plan. - 3.
+Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
+The other staff member must meet the requirements in the certificate section above. - 4.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 5.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.

-4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.
+Chapter 63. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.